01 of 40

-Baby was rescued from a New Jersey shelter 15 years ago with many ailments and a grim prognosis from the vet.
-But her owner was determined to nurse her back to health.
-Today, she continues to be a healthy and active senior feline.
-Loving, talkative, and funny, her favorite things are peacock feathers, baskets to sit in and watching her favorite shows.
-Baby and her owner love to snuggle together under the covers while watching Animal Planet on TV.Continue to 17 of 40 below.
+Baby was rescued from a shelter with a grim prognosis from the vet due to her many ailments.
+Her owner was determined to nurse her back to health.
+Baby grew into a healthy and active senior feline.
+She's a loving, talkative, and funny tortie that loves to sit in baskets.
+Baby and her owner also love to snuggle together under the covers while watching television.Continue to 17 of 40 below.

 17 of 40

 Chloe, a Laid-Back Cat